Skip to main content

 Once you're satisfied with the blueprint, click the save icon above the report objective box and use the window that appears to save it for future reuse, update an existing blueprint, or create a new one.
 You will need to add a title, and optionally include a description and category to save.

-The right-hand panel: Attachments lets you tag up to 5 itemssuch as drugs, trials, indications, mechanisms, prior reports, or tables to enrich your report.
+The right-hand panel: Attachments allows you to tag up to five items to enrich your report.
+These may include drugs, trials, indications, mechanisms, prior reports, or Smart Tables.

-You can mix item types of tagged items (e.g., a table, a trial, and a drug) for added context.
-This enhances traceability, centralizes key references, and allows stakeholders to access relevant data directly within the reporting workflow, improving clarity and decision-readiness.
+You can mix item types (e.g., a table, a trial, and a drug) to provide additional context.
+This improves traceability, centralizes key requirements, and allows stakeholders to access relevant data directly within the reporting workflow, enhancing clarity and decision-readiness.

 You can also upload a file.
 Supported upload formats include PDF, DOCX, PPTX, CSV, XLSX, TXT, and MD files (max 2.5MB).